-Xing Fu Tang, Tiger Sugar, The Alley and Tealive…. these names are everywhere!
+Xing Fu Tang, Da Boba, The Alley and Tealive…. these names are everywhere!
 And they’re just a few of many bubble tea stores in Malaysia out there.

 How did the boba tea trend start and what are these stores doing to continuously make them so successful and popular?